 Paul quotes (or alludes to) Moses for each of these.
 He clearly has particular passages or events in mind as he pastors the churches of his day.
 In this case, he quotes from Exodus 32.
 Moses is meeting with God on the mountain — he was meeting with God.
 The meeting ran longer than the people expected, and they got bored and disinterested (Exodus 32:1).

 They asked Aaron for another god, he made them a golden baby cow, and they “sat down to eat and drink and rose up to play” (Exodus 32:1–6).
 They ordered delivery, turned on Netflix, and scrolled through social media at the same time.

 Unwilling to wait for Moses (and God), they decided to entertain themselves instead.
 We’ll deal with impatience later, but the point here is that entertainment is an easy and empty god.
 Have you given up waiting for God to move — to reveal himself in his word, to help you make an important decision, to bring the healing or reconciliation you’ve been asking for — and decided to distract yourself with something fun instead?

 2. Are You Experimenting with Sexual Sin?

 We must not indulge in sexual immorality as some of them did, and twenty-three thousand fell in a single day.
 (1 Corinthians 10:8, referring to Numbers 25:1–9)

 We tend to think of today’s America as the most sexually promiscuous and degenerate group in history.
 And we’re probably wrong.
-Sexual immorality was enticing and enslaving long before pornography was online or homosexuals were “married.”
+Sexual immorality was enticing and enslaving long before pornography was online or so-called same-sex marriage became legal.